 - a sample of marketing materials (if applicable) to demostrate how funding bodies were acknowledged during the project

-When you are awarded a grant for your project, your notification letter will include a date which this report is due, and what information they will need included in it.
+When you are awarded a grant for your project, your notification letter will include a date on which this report is due (usually a few weeks after the project end date), and what information they will need included in it.
 By accepting the grant, you are committing to provide the required reporting at the end of your project.
 In some cases, funders will hold back a small portion of the grant (10%), to be released once they have recieved your final report.

 Failure to submit a final report can disqualify you from applying to future grants, so make sure to include this aspect in your project timeline.